ardeora-cmu/lab7-rest-programming/README.md

             return;
         }

-        // Look up the name from variable memory String value = (String)memory.get(name);
+        // Look up the name from the variable memory String value = (String)memory.get(name);

         // return 401 if name not in map